BavatharanyM/Krish-Fullstack-training/StaticBehavior/README.md

 But , There is no any object instantiated,it means that,there is no constructor claas.with new keyword.
 Therefore, The non static block and constructor are not initialized here.

-So, the out put is
+So ,we get the out put from:
+1st static block :count is 0
+then the 2nd static block :count is 30

+output
 1st static block : 0
 2nd static block : 30